List of Yakitate!! Japan episodes

+Promotional TV Tokyo poster featuring the main cast.

 This is the complete list of all episodes from Japanese anime, Yakitate!!
 Japan, directed by Yasunao Aoki.
 It is based on a manga by Takashi Hashiguchi.
-It first aired in Japan from October 12, 2004 to March 14, 2006 and spanned a total of 69 episodes.
+It first aired in Japan from October 12, 2004, to March 14, 2006, and spanned a total of 69 episodes.
 The anime concluded before the manga, and thus the ending is non-canon.